softwaremill/akka-http-session/README.md

 ### Session timeout

-By default the cookie sent to the user will be a session cookie, however it is possible that the client will have the browser open for a very long time, or if an attacker steals the cookie, it can be re-used.
+By default the cookie sent to the user will be a session cookie, however it is possible that the client will have the browser open for a very long time, [uses Chrome or FF](http://stackoverflow.com/questions/10617954/chrome-doesnt-delete-session-cookies), or if an attacker steals the cookie, it can be re-used.
 It is possible to include an expiry date checked on the server-side by setting the session timeout:

 ````scala
 val sessionConfig = SessionConfig